ReflectCxx/ReflectionTemplateLibrary-CPP/Design-Docs/RTL_SYNTAX_AND_SEMANTICS.md

 Here, RTL preserves that constness strictly.
 Non-const methods cannot be invoked on such an object.
 Attempts to do so will result in `rtl::error::IllegalConstCast`.

-If you attempt a method where **no const overload exists**, RTL reports `rtl::error::ConstOverloadNotFound`.
+If you attempt a method where **no const overload exists**, RTL reports `rtl::error::ConstOverloadMissing`.

 #### Checking Provenance